Withdrawals and Return of Funds Policy

 Students who withdraw from all classes before the first class day for each term are given a 100% tuition refund and classes do not appear on the academic record.
 Beginning the first class day of each term, students are liable for tuition charges unless they take official action during the tuition cancellation period to drop classes.
 The Academic Calendar (available from the Registrar) publishes the tuition cancellation dates for 100%, 75%, 50% and 25% refunds for each term.
 The last date to withdraw from a class is also published in the Academic Calendar for each term.
 Please note: applicable tuition refunds are only available in instances of official withdrawal.
 Unofficial withdrawals may result in unpaid balances for which the student is responsible.

 Financial aid recipients are encouraged to contact the Office of Scholarships and Student Financial Aid prior to withdrawal to determine the impact of this action upon financial aid.
+To officially withdraw from the university, students can contact TCU Registrar's Office.

 Return of Title IV Funds